FAQs | terms & conditions

 - Surround in lossless compression format as high-resolution audio (FLAC)

 Compressed stereo formats used here are all open-source projects and licence-free.
-The popular MP3 data format will not be offered here.
+The popular MP3 data format is since 2017 free of charge.

 All surround recordings here are natively recorded in at least 24bit audio depth and in sampling rates from 48kHz to 96kHz.